adon-cloudcannon/landing-page-test/src/collections/posts/how-jampack-compresses-cloudcannon-com-and-improves-site-performance.md

   structures:
     - blocks
   label: "Fold"
+  description: >-
-  description: "Indicates where the page fold is.
-Everything below this point will be lazy loaded."
+    Indicates where the page fold is.
+    Everything below this point will be lazy loaded.
   icon: folder_open
   tags: []
 ```